NicoDerp/npc/README.md

 Options:
   -o <file>    Place the output into file
+  -O <os>      Set the target OS.
+If not specified then the machine's OS will be chosen.
   -S           Do not assemble, output is assembly code -r           Run the program after a succesful compilation --unsafe     Disable type-checking